-From a scientific standpoint, the reason THCA doesn’t provide a high is because of the size of their molecules.
+From a scientific standpoint, the reason why THCA is a non psychoactive cannabinoid is because of the size of their molecules.
 Its molecules are simply too large to fit into human cannabinoid receptors.
 THC, on the other hand, can fit.

 This then produces the high sensation associated with cannabis products.
 While all cannabis plants contain varying levels of THCA, THC is only produced following decarboxylation.

 How Does Decarboxylation Turn THCA into THC?